mediafellows/mfx-ui-dependencies/README.md

 - date-fns added to shared dependencies (to completely replace moment.js in future)

 Used in:
 mfx-ui-gcui, mfx-ui-itvstudios, mfx-ui-eone, mfx-ui-lgt, react-video-conference, mfx-ui-boilerplate

+# Version 0.2.X

+Extending minor-1.
+New version must be maintained and released form branch `minor-2`

+Major changes
+- Webpack 5
+- React 18

+Used in: mfx-ui-admin3